confluentinc/cp-all-in-one/cp-all-in-one-security/oauth/README.md

 2. Run Confluent Server with Role-based access control (RBAC).
 3. Create a new listener `EXTERNAL` for SASL/OAuthBearer in Confluent Server.
 4. Configure Confluent Server to connect to local Keycloak identity provider.
+5. Configure Schema registry and Connect to work on OAuth.

+**_NOTE:_**
+Add keycloak, broker, schema-registry pointing to localhost to local dns resolver.

 ## RBAC using OAuth